 Homeowners' Association Appeal

 Ward and Smith represented a homeowners' association that was forced to sue the developers of its subdivision when the developers, notwithstanding numerous pleas and requests from the association, failed to repair and maintain the streets.
 When demand for repairs went unanswered, the homeowners' association undertook the repairs itself.
-It then filed suit against the developers to recover damages it incurred to repair the streets, to recover damages for the amount it would have to spend to bring the streets in accord with reasonable standards, and for an injunction to compel the developers prospectively to carry out their repair and maintenance responsibilities.
+It then filed suit against the developers to recover damages it incurred to repair the streets, to recover damages for the amount it would have to spend to bring the streets in accord with reasonable standards, and for an injunction to compel the developers to prospectively carry out their repair and maintenance responsibilities.
 The developers moved to dismiss the lawsuit on the ground that the association failed to join all of the residents of the subdivision as parties to the suit.
 The trial court denied this motion, and the developers appealed.
 We objected to the developers' appeal on the basis that the appeal was interlocutory.
 The North Carolina Court of Appeals agreed with our position and dismissed the developers' appeal.

 Ward and Smith represented an employer who was sued by the widow of one of its former employees who claimed she was wrongfully denied benefits under her deceased husband's employee welfare benefit plan.
-Her husband was killed in an automobile accident, and, according to the police report, he had a blood alcohol level of 0.17 percent at the time of the collision.
+Her husband was killed in an automobile accident and, according to the police report, he had a blood alcohol level of 0.17 percent at the time of the collision.
 Under the terms of the plan, the insurance company that insured the plan, not the employer, had the full and sole responsibility for determining eligibility for benefits.
 The insurance company denied the benefits based on a policy exclusion for death or injury to a participant while under the influence of drugs or intoxicants.
 The trial court granted our motion for summary judgment on behalf of the employer, and the widow appealed.
-The U.S. Court of Appeals for the Fourth Circuit affirmed the decision of the trial court on all grounds.
+The United States Court of Appeals for the Fourth Circuit affirmed the decision of the trial court on all grounds.

 Real Estate Appeal